 When most people think of tequila, they probably don’t think of an aged spirit with notes of vanilla and baking spices.
 But, añejo tequila is, by definition, aged at least a year and up to three in oak barrels, bringing out a rounder texture and sweeter flavors.
 It’s not the tequila you’ll (usually) want to shoot or mix into a margarita, but it’s great as a replacement for bourbon in cocktails or for sipping straight.
 It’s special tequila, made to be aged.
-Here are our favorites, from both the popular brands and a few that are more under the radar.

 Don Julio 1942

 In 1942, Julio González, founder of Don Julio, finally secured the funds to make his dream of opening a distillery come true.
 That same year, he founded his first distillery “La Primavera” in the highlands of Jalisco and embarked upon his tequila-making journey.
 By planting his agave slightly farther apart, he found that he got a sweeter, smoother spirit.
 From there, Don Julio has become one of the best-known tequila brands in the world.

 It’s fitting, then, that the brand’s most iconic bottle be named after the year everything started.
 Aged for a minimum of 2.5 years in American oak barrels, this bottle is synonymous with luxury tequila.
 Its notes of butterscotch, white pepper, and tropical fruit make it a delight to enjoy all evening.

 Price at time of publish: $180